SteveDaulton/Nyquist-Style-Guide/Spacing and Indentation.md

 ### "WHEN" special form

 _WHEN_ takes an arbitrary number of arguments, the first of which is the _test_.
-The test is written on the first line, and all the otherarguments on separate linesbelow, indented by two spaces:
+The test is written on the first line, and all the other arguments on separate lines below, indented by two spaces:

     (when (> x 0)
       (setf val 0)